sorin-ionescu/prezto/modules/screen/README.md

 Aliases
 -------

-  - `sl` list sessions/socket directory.
+  - `sl` lists sessions/socket directory.
-  - `sn` start a new session.
+  - `sn` starts a new session.
-  - `sr` attach to a session if one exists or start a new one.
+  - `sr` attaches to a session if one exists or start a new one.

 Settings
 --------

 ### Auto-start

-Start a Screen session automatically when Zsh is launched.
+Starts a GNU Screen session automatically when Zsh is launched.

 To enable this feature, add the following line to *zshrc*: